 About Me

 Hello!
-I am currently a Postdoctoral Fellow in the Marketing Department at Rotman School of Management, working with Ryan Webb.
+I am currently a Postdoctoral Fellow in the Marketing Department at the Rotman School of Management, working with Ryan Webb.

 I recently received my Ph.D. in Social and Decision Neuroscience from Caltech, where I was advised by Antonio Rangel and supported by the Chen Graduate Research Fellowship.
 Before that, I was as a predoctoral fellow at Columbia Business School (Economics Division) for two years and earned an M.A. in Economics from Columbia University.